vtorri/libpdfium/README.md

 # Compilation and installation

- * make -f Makefile_pdfium
+* make -f Makefile_pdfium OS=my_os
 * make -f Makefile_pdfium install

  you can of course run 'make' in parallal mode

 # Aditional rules

 * 'make -f Makefile_pdfium help' for the help
 * 'make -f Makefile_pdfium status' to know where the files will be installed, the arch, etc...

+# Example of compilation on Windows:

+* make -j 8 -f Makefile.pdfium prefix=/opt/pdfium OS=Windows install